enkiv2/misc/nanogenmo-2022/society-of-the-spectacle.md

 The world already possesses the dream of a time whose consciousness it must now possess in order to actually live it.

-# Chapter 7 “The Organization of Territory”.
+# “The Organization of Territory”.

 And he who becomes master of a city used to being free and does not destroy her can expect to be destroyed by her, because always she has as pretext in